apache/incubator-streampark-website/docs/flink-k8s/3-hadoop-resource-integration.md

         return Collections.emptyList();
     }
 }
-// If the above files are found, it means that there is a hadoop environment.
-The above two files will be parsed into kv pairs, and then constructed into a ConfigMap.
+// If the above files are found, a Hadoop environment exists.
+The above two files will be parsed into key-value pairs and then constructed into a ConfigMap.
 The naming rules are as follows: public static String getHadoopConfConfigMapName(String clusterId) {
     return Constants.HADOOP_CONF_CONFIG_MAP_PREFIX + clusterId;
 }